 Therefore, it is advisable that you do both of these certifications as it helps in the development of the professional's all round Project Management skills.

 There may be a few drawbacks to this-

-The certification you choose should depend on your job prospect and the region you are working in.
-PMP and PRINCE2 are not competitors.
+The certification you choose should depend on your job prospects and the region you are working in.
+PMP and PRINCE2 are not competing credentials in all regions.
 A professional would benefit from the skills and knowledge that both of these certifications offer.

 Get a taste of our PMP and PRINCE2 certification courses with this preview video!